ember-learn/emberjs-contributors-workshop/README.md

 ## Core libraries to browse for issues

-You are invited to work on issues in any open source project related to Ember, both official and community projects.
-However, here are some repositories to get you started:
+You are invited to work on issues in any open source projects!
+However, here are some "official" Ember repositories to get you started:

 - [ember.js](https://github.com/emberjs/ember.js) - our favorite framework.
 Includes both technical and documentation issues
 - [data](https://github.com/emberjs/data) - home of ember-data